godotengine/godot-docs/getting_started/editor/unity_to_godot.rst

 Unity's scene system consists of embedding all the required assets in a scene and linking them together by setting components and scripts to them.

-Godot's scene system is different: it actually consists in a tree made of nodes.
+Godot's scene system is different: it actually consists of a tree made of nodes.
 Each node serves a purpose: Sprite, Mesh, Light, etc. Basically, this is similar to the Unity scene system.
 However, each node can have multiple children, which makes each a subscene of the main scene.
 This means you can compose a whole scene with different scenes stored in different files.